 Simply put, the cost of a hair transplant will likely fall somewhere in the range of $4,000 to $15,000.
 The cost is based on the number of follicles implanted.
 The exact number depends on the severity of the hair loss at the beginning of the treatment, the specific procedure used, the aesthetic end goal, and other factors.

 Other hair restoration costs vary by the method.
 FUT (follicular unit transplantation) is priced differently than FUE (follicular unit extraction).
-Prescription drugs for hair loss depend on the specific medication recommended, and non-surgical procedures such as micro–needling and platelet-rich plasma may require multiple sessions.
+Prescription drugs for hair loss depend on the specific medication recommended, and non-surgical procedures such as micro–needling and our L&P Stimulate Program may require multiple sessions.
 You can discuss specifics at your consultation.

 "We use each other as a sounding board in every procedure which creates a confidence level that every step is the best possible decision for the patient."